-An Applicant must satisfy the eligibility requirements and is subject to the limitations set forth in the Guidelines.
+An Applicant must satisfy the eligibility requirements and is subject to the limitations set forth in the Guidelines and this Solicitation.

-Applicants are strongly encouraged to read and understand the Guidelines to determine if they are eligible to submit an Application.
+Applicants are strongly encouraged to read and understand the Guidelines and this Solicitation to determine if they are eligible to submit an Application.

-An Applicant may receive no more than one (1) Incentive Award during the period covered by this Incentive Solicitation, and no more than a total of ten (10) Incentive Awards over its lifetime.
+An Applicant may receive no more than one (1) Incentive Award during the period covered by this Incentive Solicitation, and no more than a total of ten (10) Incentive Awards over its lifetime.1